Kyriosity/read-write/readme+/pencraft/readme+/_rsc/README.md

 * Non-commercial
 * For very limited auditorium

 When possible I refer the source or/and attribute to the author.

 ## Miscellaneous

-I couldn't trace sources of certain images/texts (archaeologists say that the source of any meme can be found in cuneiform.).
-Some memes are too folk and public.
+I couldn't trace sources of certain images/texts (archaeologists say that the source of any can be found in cuneiform.).
+Some memes are too folk and public to have personal ownership or copyright.

 ## Conclusion

 Yours sincerely, owner of github.com/Kyriosity (Kyrill D).

-If you have questions or demands, don't hesitate to get in touch with me by committing to one of the repositories.
+If you have questions or demands, don't hesitate to contact me by committing to one of the repositories.
+Hope to hear from you.